 3.)
 Use candles for lighting.
 Candles are not only eco-friendly (especially soy candles, which are cleaner and longer burning), but they’re incredibly romantic.
 Just picture it now; you, looking deep into the eyes of the love of your life as you exchange vows in front of friends and family…all while bathed in the romantic glow of candlelight…yup, I think I’ve made my point.

 4.)
 Go paperless.
-These days, there is nothing you can’t do over the internet.
-Invitations sent by email are not only a great money saver, but are also a much more convenient way to for people to RSVP and take a look at your gift registry.
+These days, there is nothing you can’t do over the Internet.
+Invitations sent by email are a great money saver and a much more convenient way for people to RSVP and look at your gift registry.
 And that super expensive calligraphy you could never afford in real life?
-Online it’s available, and for no price hike whatsoever.
+Online it’s available for no price hike whatsoever.

 5.)
-Do good with your venue.
+Do well with your venue.
 Wedding venues are not cheap; we all know this.
-But sometimes, you can get a great deal if you decide to have your wedding at a place where the money can be going to the community.
-Instead of having your wedding at a generic location (a hotel conference hall, for example), think of having your special day at a local museum, art gallery, or wildlife refuge.
+But sometimes, you can get a great deal if you decide to have your wedding at a place where the money can go to the community.
+Instead of having your wedding at a generic location (a hotel conference hall, for example), consider having your special day at a local museum, art gallery, or wildlife refuge.
 The money will be going to something you love, and your guests will be able to enjoy the unique setting.